What is the Shema? What is the meaning of this prayer?

 What Is the Shema Prayer?

 As already stated, the Shema Prayer has three parts (Deuteronomy 6:4-9; 11:13-21; Numbers 15:37-41).
 Deuteronomy 6:4-9 declares that Jehovah God is not many gods.
 He is only one God; yet, He is a trinity.
 The passage also declared that Israel and everyone is to love Jehovah with all their hearts.
 God wants us to remember this command and teach it to our children.
 So the question is, “Do you love God with all your heart, soul, mind and strength?”
 That is God’s desire.
-He wants us to love Him because when we love anyone or anything else, they or it to our hurt becomes our god.
+He wants us to love Him with all our heart, because when we love anyone or anything else, they or it becomes our god.

 The second part of The Shema is Deuteronomy 11:13-21.
 It also urges us to love God with all our heart and soul.
 God warned Israel that He will withhold blessing if we do not love Him more than anything else in our life.
 Again, He also urges us to remember this instruction and to teach our children these important truths.